gangakona/Social-Distancing-Detection/README.md

 ### Alert System:
 Implementing an alert system to notify authorities or individuals when social distancing violations are detected.
 Alerts can be sent via SMS, email, or other communication channels.

+## Technologies used
+Python
+YOLOv3 ( Efficient Deep learning technology used for object detection)